Georg-Melches-Stadion

 After Melches’ death, Rot-Weiss Essen couldn't have the same successes as in the 1950s.
 It also appeared that all the club's money was invested in the stadium and the club had troubles in investing the little money left in new players.
 When West Germany was chosen as hosts for the 1974 FIFA World Cup, the club hoped investors and the municipality of Essen would invest into the stadium to make it a host for the World Cup.
-This didn't happen and rivals Schalke 04 and Borussia Dortmund built a new stadium to host matches for the World Cup.
+This did not happen and rivals Schalke 04 and Borussia Dortmund built a new stadium to host matches for the World Cup.
 With the little money left, Rot-Weiss Essen invested in renovating the stadium in 1975.
 Relegation from the 1.
 Bundesliga in 1977 and financial problems forced the club to sell the Georg Melches Stadium to Essen in 1979.

 The municipality of Essen invested almost nothing in the renovation of the stadium and due to safety reasons parts of the stadium were closed down and demolished in 1994.
 The capacity was reduced to 15,000.
 In 2010 it was announced that Rot-Weiss Essen would build a new stadium 100 meters from the Georg Melches Stadion.
 One of the stands was cut into half, leaving the stadium with only 2.5 stands.
 On 19 May 2012, Rot-Weiss Essen played their last match in the stadium against Fortuna Köln.
 Two days later the Georg Melches Stadion was demolished and in August 2012 the Stadion Essen was opened.